Body

 Thunderbolt v1 or v2 (same connector)

-Used on more recent MacBook devices.
+Used on some MacBook devices.

 Lightning